NecsusECS/Necsus/README.md

 #### Attach/Detach

-Attaching and detaching allow you to add new components or remove old components from an existing entities
+Attaching and detaching allow you to add new components or remove existing components from an entity:

 ```nim
 import necsus, options